bytecodealliance/wasmtime/docs/cli-install.md

 $ curl https://wasmtime.dev/install.sh -sSf | bash
 ```

-This will download a precompiled version of `wasmtime` and place it in
+This will download a precompiled version of `wasmtime`, place it in
 `$HOME/.wasmtime`, and update your shell configuration to place the right
 directory in `PATH`.